 - Giant Print and Braille picture books at Nottingham Central Library and Hyson Green Library

 - Penpal to use with a special collection of dual language picture books at Hyson Green Library.
-Penpal provides an audio version, in human voice, of the text when the pen touches each page.
+Penpal provides an audio version, in a human voice, of the text when the pen touches each page.
 This can also be easily changed to read in different languages so is useful to parents or children with sight loss, children learning to read or children and families where English is not their first language

 Every child in Nottingham is entitled to two Bookstart packs:

 - 'Bookstart Baby' gifted at 6 to 8 weeks by a Health Visitor

 - 'Bookstart Treasure' gifted to 3 to 4 year olds by their nursery or pre-school